hybiscus-dev/hybiscus-node-sdk/README.md

 ### ⚠️ Breaking changes from `@hybiscus/web-api`
 - `reportSchema` option from `Client.HybiscusClient.buildReport` and `Client.HybiscusClient.previewReport` changed to `reportJSON`, in alignment with terminology update on API docs
 - `Client.HybiscusClient.buildReport` / `Client.HybiscusClient.previewReport` throw an error if there is an error received from the API, instead of resolving with the error in the attribute `errorMessage`
 - The return from `Client.HybiscusClient.buildReport` / `Client.HybiscusClient.previewReport` no longer contains the attribute `errorMessage`.
-Instead, the error thrown is typed with the interface `Report.IHybiscusClientError`
+Instead, the error thrown is typed with the interface `utils.api.HybiscusAPIError`
-- Minimum version of NodeJS v20.X required
+- Minimum version of NodeJS `v20.X` required
--
 </details>